UKCloud/documentation/articles/azure/azs-sco.md

 - Virtual networks.
 UKCloud for Microsoft Azure enables you to configure virtual private clouds and create and manage your private address space within Azure.
 You can configure this via the UI, API or other tooling.

+- VNet peering.
+Enables you to seamlessly connect virtual networks inside an Azure Stack Hub environment.

 - Load balancers (IPv4 only).
 Deploy basic load balancers VPN gateway across your Azure environments.

 - VPN gateway.
 Use the UKCloud for Microsoft Azure VPN gateway to create site-to-site VPNs to remote infrastructure.

 - Routing.
 Configure basic custom defined routing on virtual networks.

-Internet-facing solutions have 10 usable public IP addresses.
-You can ask for additional public IP addresses by raising a Service Request via the [My Calls](https://portal.skyscapecloud.com/support/ivanti) section of the UKCloud Portal.
-We reserve the right to decline the request if you have spare capacity in your existing deployment.
+Internet-facing solutions have a pool of usable public IP addresses.
+Please contact your Service Delivery Manager (SDM) if you have any additional requirements.

 #### Advanced features